OFTK/Skeleton-Project_2023/03 Serverless and DB/README.md

 There is also a timeStamp, its the creation time of the DB entity, and i couldn't manage to modify it.

+###second storage tabale- "families"
+this table stores all family names of the system users. the paritiom key is identical for all families for convinience of accesing the table while the row key is a unique family name.

 DateTime is datetime of format iso 8601.
 To create that in python i used:

 ```python